Reviews You Can Rely On

 running shorts - the full shorts selection drying on clothesline for our drying time...

-How to Select the Right Running Short for Your Needs
+How to Select the Best Running Shorts for You

-A running short is much more than a small pair of shorts intended for athletic use.
-Many features distinguish a high-performance running short from a broader athletic short, including a breathable and supportive liner and pockets built to prevent bouncing during runs.
-Before making a new purchase, it is important to consider the type of liner, inseam length, waistband width and type, material, and pocket utility.
+Running shorts are much more than a small pair of shorts intended for athletic use.
+Many features distinguish a high-performance running short from a broader athletic short, including a breathable, supportive liner and pockets designed to prevent bouncing during runs.
+Before making a new purchase, it is important to consider the type of liner, inseam length, waistband width, type, material, and pocket utility.

 Both made of breathable fabrics, the men's and women's REI Swiftland offer nuanced gender-based fit and cut options.